arantxaserantes/playlist_hd/playlisthd portugues.md

 A palavra que mais se repete no contexto das humanidades digitais são os dados: Bancos de dados, dados enlaçados, dados bibliográficos, mineração de dados, análises de dados…e justamente por este motivo sua regulação e possível tratamento face a ligar com outras comunidades de conhecimento, poderia constituir uma autêntica rede neural com nós descentralizados.

 Pode-nos dar uma pista esta interessante definição do Big Data que proporciona Antonio Vermelhas num de seus artigos (Vermelhas, 2016: 64):
 >The classic definition of “Big Data” is a formula that is easy to understand and memorise – the three Vs: Volume (Terabytes, Petabytes, Exabytes), Velocity (data that is constantly generated) and Variety (texts, images, sounds) (Ward and Barker, 2013).
 Some reports have subsequently added a fourth V, which stands for the term Veracity.
-Though this volume-based definition of Big Data only makes sense if we consider blogs, the social média and sensors to bê main sources of data (…).
+Though this volume-based definition of Big Data only makes sense if we consider blogs, the social média and sensors to be main sources of data (…).
-When statistical methods are used to analyse texts, because researchers shift their attention from the whole to the detail and from the detail to the whole to check that their ideias about the work are correct and accordingly gain a better understanding of the different layers of meaning, the central themes, the events and the style (…) researchers usually combine both strategies: they first gain an overview and then filter and examine the details for a deep comprehension.
+When statistical methods are used to analyse texts, because researchers shift their attention from the whole to the detail and from the detail to the whole to check that their ideas about the work are correct and accordingly gain a better understanding of the different layers of meaning, the central themes, the events and the style (…) researchers usually combine both strategies: they first gain an overview and then filter and examine the details for a deep comprehension.

 Lestes dois últimos passos, filtrar e examinar, são justo os que podem criar esses nexos em comum.
 Nosso Big Data fica em mineração de dados, estilometría ou mind mapping, porque seguimos fixando nossos conhecimentos a nossa disciplina e o epicentro de nosso trabalho deve centrar-se em ligar com a realidade, pondo em valor os metadatos que nos oferece o free data.
 Não é o Big Data das grandes corporações o que poderia supor um avanço significativo para as Humanidades, sina o Thickdata.
 Pode que tenham uma maior quantidade de informação, mas qualitativamente falando, só podemos construir comunidades reconstruindo os dados e partindo de uma base de conhecimento antropológico.